ADelRosarioH/jobsity-chat-challenge/README.md

     - After login and page is refreshed the chatroom displays the last 50 messages ordered by their timestamps.

 - [x] Unit test the functionality you prefer.
-    - Unit Tests were done using NUnit and Moq libraries and are located in the `BackEnd/JobsityStocksChat/JobsityStocksChat.UnitTests` project.
+    - Unit Tests were done using NUnit and Moq.
+Tests are located in the `BackEnd/JobsityStocksChat/JobsityStocksChat.UnitTests` project.

 ### Bonuses